kubermatic/docs/content/kubermatic/master/tutorials_howtos/networking/cni_cluster_network/_index.en.md

 ## Konnectivity

 Konnectivity provides TCP level proxy for the control plane (seed cluster) to worker nodes (user cluster) communication.
-It based on the upstream [apiserver-network-proxy](https://github.com/kubernetes-sigs/apiserver-network-proxy/) project and is aimed to be the replacement of the older KKP-specific solution based on OpenVPN and network address translation.
+It is based on the upstream [apiserver-network-proxy](https://github.com/kubernetes-sigs/apiserver-network-proxy/) project and is aimed to be the replacement of the older KKP-specific solution based on OpenVPN and network address translation.
 Since the old solution was facing several limitations, it will be replaced with Konnectivity in future KKP releases.

 To enable Konnectivity for control plane to worker nodes communication, the feature first has to be enabled in `KubermaticConfiguration` by enabling the `KonnectivityService` feature gate, e.g.: